Long Term Expat

+Renting vs buying a motorbike is a choice most expats have to make.
 If you plan to remain in Vietnam for a year or more, you might be tempted to purchase, rather than rent a motorbike.
-The motorbikes most commonly seen on Vietnam’s streets generally cost from $1,000-$3,000 new.
+The motorbikes are most commonly seen on Vietnam’s streets generally cost from $1,000-$3,000 new.
 Premium brands such as Piaggio fall at the higher end of that spectrum as do the larger, more powerful machines capable of doing double duty as touring bikes.

-Over the course of a two-year teaching contract, you might well save a little money by buying versus renting.
+Over the course of a two-year teaching contract, you might well save a little money by renting vs buying.
 That is especially true if can resell your motorbike for a decent price when you leave Vietnam.
 Under what circumstances, then, should you consider renting a motorbike?

 Frankly speaking, $1,000-$3,000 is a large expenditure for a frightened new expat unsure of how well she or he might like Vietnam.
 Renting does not require the same financial commitment.